 LIST FONTS returns a list of available fonts that match the specified font name.
-When the client no longer needs the list of font names, call the FREE FONT NAMES routine to free storage allocated for the font list.

 To receive both a list of fonts and information about the fonts, use the LIST FONTS WITH INFO routine.
 LIST FONTS WITH INFO returns both a list of fonts that match the font specified by the client and the address of a font struct data structure for each font listed.
 Each data structure contains information about the font.
 The data structure does not include character metrics in the X\$A_FSTR_PER_CHAR member.
 For a description of the information returned, see Table 8-3.